Docker

 .

-Rootless container
+(Alternative) Rootless container with Docker

 To improve the security of the deployment you may want to run Zigbee2MQTT as a non-root user.